jimmo/ncss-embedded/chapters/3-intro-electronics.md

 ### Voltages and Currents

-To build any electronic device, we need to have a way of sending signals between controllers, sensors and outputs.
-The The way we send those signals is by sending electrons from one place to another, the movement of electrons through is circuit is called *current*.
+To build any electronic device, we need to have a way of sending power and signals between controllers, sensors and outputs.
+The way we send those signals is by sending electrons from one place to another, the movement of electrons through is circuit is called *current*.

 The way create a current is to apply a *voltage*, a difference in voltage between two points in a circuit will cause current to flow.

+We can draw an analogy between voltages and currents, and water pressures and flows.
+A voltage is like a water pressure.
+If there is a pressure difference between two points, water will flow (like current) between those two points to try and equalize those pressures.
-So there are two things we want to keep track of in electronic circuits: **voltage** and **current**.

-Two things to remember:
+So there are two things we want to keep track of in our electronic circuits: **voltage** and **current**.
+Two handy things to keep in mind are:
 * **Voltage is _across_ things**
 * **Current flows _through_ things**

-The voltage at any point in the circuit generally means **the potential difference between that point and ground**.

 ### Relating voltage and current: resistors